History, tourist information, and nearby accommodation

 The very top of the cross had statues symbolic of Justice and Liberty.
 It is thought that several of these statues were taken from the recently suppressed monastery of Whitefriars.
 The cross was painted in bright colours and gilded.
 It must have been quite a sight, and when the cross was being re-gilded several centuries later it was reportedly so bright that when the sun shone people had to avert their eyes.

-Two local inns are named for the cross; at 29 Cross Cheaping is the 16th century Coventry Cross pub, while at 8 Hay Lane is the Golden Cross pub.
+Two local inns are named for the cross; at 29 Cross Cheaping is the 16th-century Coventry Cross pub, while at 8 Hay Lane is the Golden Cross pub.

 The cross had to be repaired in 1608.
 Curiously, a figure of Christ was removed and replaced with a statue of Lady Godiva.
 In 1650, at the start of Cromwell's Commonwealth, six royal coats of arms were removed from the cross.

-Like the 15th century cross the top sections of the Tudor cross became dangerously unsafe in time, and were removed in 1753-1755.
+Like the 15th century cross, the top sections of the Tudor cross became dangerously unsafe in time and were removed in 1753-1755.
 The city council decided that the cross was too dangerous to remain, and in 1771 ordered it demolished.
 Three statues alone have survived; one is preserved in the Herbert Museum and the other two are in St Mary's Guildhall.

 But Coventry Cross seems like a concept that will never die.
 In the 1930s the idea was mooted to erect a new cross based on the absurdly ornate Tudor cross.
 The old site on Cross Cheaping and Broadgate was considered unsuitable, so the replica was moved to a new site between Holy Trinity Church and Cuckoo Lane, roughly 100 metres from the original location.
 Work did not begin until the 1960s and the cross was not completed until 1976.

 Like the Tudor cross, the new Coventry Cross rises in four sections from a stepped base.
 The lower section is decorated with blind arcading, while the middle two sections have red sandstone statues set in canopied niches.
-Unlike the Tudor cross, the modern cross has not ben painted or gilded, so even on a sunny day you can look directly at it!
+Unlike the Tudor cross, the modern cross has not been painted or gilded, so even on a sunny day you can look directly at it!
 It is fascinating to see the Cross against the background of Holy Trinity's spire high above.

 It is very easy to find Coventry Cross.
 It stands almost directly between the cathedral ruins and Holy Trinity.